caiannello/WAV2VGM/README.md

 Work is underway to leverage neural networks to produce more sophisticated synthesizer configurations for a given input: Code is provided to produce training sets (random OPL3 register settings and resulting spectra), and to train the AI model from these data.
+This isn't yet sounding even remotely right, yet.
+(Still learning the AI ropes.)

 Directory Content: